 Your instructor can deliver quizzes in Moodle using a variety of question types, including multiple choice, true-false, short answer, numeric questions and more.
 Quizzes may be configured in very different ways, so don't expect to always see the same thing when you take a quiz.
 For example, you...

-Students can copy files from Google Drive to Moodle when submitting Moodle Assignments or Turnitin Assignments, attaching files to a Forum post, creating a Database entry, or adding files to other Moodle activities.
+Students can copy files from Google Drive when submitting or attaching files to Moodle activities such as Assignments, Turnitin Assignments, Forums, or Databases.

-If your instructor has enabled the grade book in your course, Moodle makes it easy to see your grades through a customized grade report that will show you all currently graded assignments.
+If your instructor has enabled the gradebook in your course, Moodle makes it easy to see your grades through a customized report that will show you all currently graded assignments.

-Your instructor may also use additional tools such as Checklists or Progress Check Boxes to help you keep...
+Your instructor may also use additional tools such as checklists or progress check boxes to help you keep track of...